-GPIO used as reference clocks are not present in the RTL design, they are only visible in the interface block configuration of the Efinity[®] Interface Designer. • The FPGA clock tree is connected to the interface blocks directly.
+- GPIO used as reference clocks are not present in the RTL design, they are only visible in the interface block configuration of the Efinity® Interface Designer. - The FPGA clock tree is connected to the interface blocks directly.
 Therefore, clock outputs from the core to the interface are not present in the RTL design, they are only part of the interface configuration (this includes GPIO configured as output clocks).

-The following sections describe the different types of interface blocks in the T13.
+The following sections describe the different types of interface blocks.
 Signals and block diagrams are shown from the perspective of the interface, not the core.